-Houston — A bill introduced in the US House of Representatives Wednesday would eliminate the project construction deadline for the Section 45Q carbon capture tax credit as well as increase the credit amount for direct air capture facilities.
+Houston — A bill introduced in the US House of Representatives on Wednesday would eliminate the project construction deadline for the Section 45Q carbon capture tax credit as well as increase the credit amount for direct air capture facilities.

 Receive daily email alerts, subscriber notes & personalize your experience.Register Now